spookyvision/trenchcoat/README.md

 - Hot code reloading on embedded without having to flash a whole new binary: especially on `esp32-idf` image size and thus turnaround time can be a bit of an obstacle.
 - Port [Pixelblaze](https://www.bhencke.com/pixelblaze) to Rust.

+# See it in action

+this is the web app, JavaScript editor + live updated in-browser rendering of the code, alongside hot code reload sent to a `no_std`,`no_alloc` microcontroller
 ![](media/showcase.gif)

 ## Features

+- *extremely* fast turnaround, no noticable delay between code change and web app/mcu update

-Care has been taken to keep runtime platform, language and language dialect generic.
+- Care has been taken to keep runtime platform, language and language dialect generic.
 This means:
   - runtime: you can run `trenchcoat` on a PC, a microcontroller, or in the browser.
   - language dialect: Pixelblaze-specific JavaScript extensions are factored out and don't pollute the standard JS namespace
   - language: the virtual machine actually executing code is a language-agnostic stack machine, there just happened to be a [JavaScript parser](https://rustdoc.swc.rs/swc_ecma_parser/) lying around.
 If you want to add, say, Python syntax support, you totally can!
 I won't!
 (Pull requests are welcome, though)

 ## Limitations
 - Only a very minimal subset of JavaScript and Pixelblaze functionality is supported.
 You want `for` loops?
 Maybe in the next release…
 - Extremely unoptimized!
 Also, basically no prior art has been considered so it's probably full of Arrogant Rookie™ mistakes.
 - Parsing is not available on microcontrollers (so, no on-device REPL).
 The architecture allows implementing it, though.
+- the existing `no_std` embedded apps don't use an allocator, which means a lot of wasted memory for static buffer headroom.
+Allocator support is implemented but not currently used.
 - The license needs to be piped through a lawyer.

 ## Enough talking, how do I run this?